How Federal Sentencing Works in Drug Cases

-The Bureau of Prisons reports that, as of December 2014, more than 185,000 persons were serving penitentiary time for federal offenses.
-Within that population, more than 46 percent of prisoners are incarcerated for drug-related sentences.
+The Bureau of Prisons reports that, as of October 2018, more than 169,000 people were serving penitentiary time for federal offenses.
+Within that population, more than 46 percent of prisoners – about 78,000 -are incarcerated for drug-related sentences.

 Methamphetamine and Cocaine in the Federal Criminal System